SuleimanFarah/sunpy/ORG/Coordination-Meeting-2021-Notes.rst

   - SUVI
   - NoRH (intended, but has been for a long time)
 - Dan: If these clients are moved out of core, how will users know about them?
 Is a point of sunpy core to make data access easy and discoverable?
-- Stuart: Even if mkaing clients opt-in/move them out of core, Fido still has value:
+- Stuart: Even if making clients opt-in/move them out of core, Fido still has value:
   - API is the same
   - Can search multiple sources simultaneously
 - Chris B: What about defining default clients for each instrument.
 If users want it from a different source, they can explicitly ask to call a different client.